cassiuscarandang/aashousingandhomelessness/README.md

 ## Technologies Used

-For this project, we utilized Leaflet JS, Google Sheets, Google Forms, and a number of programming languages, including HTML, CSS, and Javascript.
+For this project, we utilized Leaflet JS, D3.js, Google Sheets, Google Forms, and a number of programming languages, including HTML, CSS, and Javascript.
 Surveys were distributed using Google Form, and responses were recorded in Google Sheets.
-We then used PapaParse to bring in our survey data, and map the data through Leaflet JS.
-Mapplication was built out and designed using HTML, CSS, and Javascript
+We then used PapaParse to bring in our survey data, map the data through Leaflet JS, and create data visualizations through D3.js.
+The application was built out and designed using HTML, CSS, and Javascript.

 ## Features